wp-plugins/cr3ativ-post-carousel/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Updated to include missing images from CSS file.

 = 1.0.5 =
 * Updated to combine all 3 CSS files into one for quicker loading on CSS file.